SamYStudiO/es-theme-next-pixel/README.md

 # es-next-pixel
-Theme 'next-pixel' for [recalbox](https://www.recalbox.com/) and based on 'recalbox-next' theme.
+Theme *next-pixel* for [recalbox](https://www.recalbox.com/) and based on *recalbox-next* theme.
 Donwload links are available at the bottom, **do not clone or donwload master branch as it does not contain any images**.

 This theme is designed to display a fullscreen image for every system that best defined it (or as best as possible) avoiding using ingame footage.
 Most of these systems will have a custom music that match that game.